MoonbaseOtago/MoonbaseOtago.github.io/_posts/2023-06-05-early-vectors.md

 ### Design 2 - renamer breaks instructions into beats

-In the second design we have the renamer break each vector instruct into multiple beats - issuing cloned copies of the instruction into the commitQ.
+In the second design we have the renamer break each vector instruction into multiple beats - issuing cloned copies of the instruction into the commitQ.
 This has the advantage that they can then be done out of order and spread among multiple vector ALUs and be executed in parallel.